perarnau/ccontrol/README.markdown

 Page Coloring
 -------------

 The goal of ccontrol is to split the cache in several parts, allowing the user to give some of its data structures more cache than others.
 Since hardware cache partitioning is restricted to a few specific architectures, ccontrol does that in software.
 The method used is called page coloring and is quite known is the OS community.

 	For any cache that is _not_ fully-associative, a color is defined as the set of pages that occupy the same associative sets.

 Put simply, in a set-associative cache, multiple lines map to the same associative set.
 Since these lines are also part of pages, we can group these pages by the associative sets they map to.

 In the case of physically indexed caches, the OS is sole responsible for the physical pages (and thus the colors) that a process touches, as it is in charge of the mapping between virtual and physical pages.

 CControl inject code inside the Linux kernel (module), reserve a part of the RAM for itself, identify the colors of each page and redistribute them to applications.
 The only caveat is that an application can specify the colors it wants to get back.

 By limiting the colors available to the application, you limit the amount of cache available.
 You can also split the cache in disjoint sets of colors  and give some data structures their own partition to avoid cache pollution by bad access patterns.

 Using CControl
 ---------------

-First, as root, load the kernel module :
+First, as root, load the kernel module:

 	ccontrol load --mem 1G

 This will reserve 1 GB of RAM for ccontrol and initialize page coloring.
 You can look at `dmesg` for additional info.

 If your application use the ccontrol library (linked with libccontrol), you're done.
-Otherwise, you can limit the total amount of cache used by _dynamically allocated data structures_ by using :
+Otherwise, you can limit the total amount of cache used by _dynamically allocated data structures_ by using:

 	ccontrol exec --ld-preload ./myapp

-When using `LD_PRELOAD`, all standard memory allocation functions are redirected to a single cache partition, of which you must specify the size (in virtual memory) and the color set to use : corresponding options are `--pset` and `--size`.
+When using `LD_PRELOAD`, all standard memory allocation functions are redirected to a single cache partition, of which you must specify the size (in virtual memory) and the color set to use: corresponding options are `--pset` and `--size`.

-The `pset` option is a bitmask : a comma separated list of values.
+The `pset` option is a bitmask: a comma separated list of values.
 For example `--pset=0,1,8-10` will activate colors 0,1,8,9 and 10.

 The `size` explains to ccontrol how much memory it should ask to the kernel module.
 This must be lower than the amount of RAM allocated and fit the amount of pages corresponding to the pset.

-Once you're done with ccontrol, unload the module :
+Once you're done with ccontrol, unload the module:

 	ccontrol unload

-If you want additional info on the cache characteristics detected by ccontrol, you can use :
+If you want additional info on the cache characteristics detected by ccontrol, you can use:

 	ccontrol info

 Library
 -------

 The `libccontrol` provides a easy interface to the cache control facilities.
-It works as a custom memory allocation library : you create a _zone_ by asking the kernel module for a set of colored pages.
-But first, you need a bookkeeping structure :
+It works as a custom memory allocation library: you create a _zone_ by asking the kernel module for a set of colored pages.
+But first, you need a bookkeeping structure:

 	ccontrol.h